IBM/aihwkit/README.md

 ## Authors

-IBM Analog Hardware Acceleration Kit has been developed by IBM Research, with with Malte Rasch, Tayfun Gokmen, Diego Moreda and Manuel Le Gallo-Bourdeau as the initial core authors, along with many [contributors].
+IBM Analog Hardware Acceleration Kit has been developed by IBM Research, with Malte Rasch, Tayfun Gokmen, Diego Moreda and Manuel Le Gallo-Bourdeau as the initial core authors, along with many [contributors].

 You can contact us by opening a new issue in the repository, or alternatively